wvictor14/wvictor14.github.io/README.md

 git submodule update --init # if congo/themes empty
 ```

-To serve locally, the website is built in public folder.
-To build into public:
+The website is built in public folder.

+To build and serve via hugo:

 ```
 # build